apache/lucene-solr/lucene/MIGRATE.md

 2. o.a.l.a.standard.StandardTokenizerFactory is moved to `lucene-core` module.

-3. o.a.l.a.standard package in `lucene-analyzers-common` module is split into o.a.l.a.classic and o.a.l.a.email.
+3. o.a.l.a.standard package in `lucene-analysis-common` module is split into o.a.l.a.classic and o.a.l.a.email.

 ## RegExpQuery now rejects invalid backslashes (LUCENE-9370)